 Welcome to the OCCC Application Page

-As a newly accredited independent community college, all new and continuing students must complete a new application for admission before registering for classes.
-(A new application is not necessary if you registered for the Fall 2020 term.)
+All new and continuing students must complete a new application for admission before registering for classes.
+(A new application is not necessary if you registered for the Fall 2020 or Winter 2021 terms.)

-The Winter Term application is now available.
-Winter Term begins January 4, 2021.
+The Spring Term application is now available.
+Spring Term begins March 29, 2021.

 Note: All students who have not attended since Summer Term 2020 must complete an application for admission.